You might have questions, we might have answers.

 So, you only design rock posters, right?

 Not true!
 We do all sorts of design and illustration work, not just rock posters.
 We’ve done everything from t-shirts to book jackets to festival branding to logo and identity design.
 So take a look at our range in our Portfolio.
 If you have something in mind, feel free to contact us.

 Can you change the size / color / text on a print or poster for me?

 Normally?
-No. Occasionally it’s been possible with an art print (but not rock posters – see above regarding “Are your rock posters real?”), though essentially changes require us to re-do every step of the process from design, pre-prep, prep, printing, clean up, and then shipping.
+Nope, sorry.
+Occasionally it’s been possible with an art print (but not rock posters – see above regarding “Are your rock posters real?”), though essentially changes require us to re-do every step of the process from design, pre-prep, prep, printing, clean up, and then shipping.
 If it really means a lot to you, contact about pricing.
 We’re happy to do custom changes and work.
 It just costs a little (and sometimes a lot) more.
 Basically?
 If you’ve got the money honey, we’ve got the time.

 Smaller sized giclee prints are sometimes possible, or a custom lithograph print as well produced by a trusted printer that we work with locally.
 However, depending on what you have in mind, it’s usually a case by case basis.